Motorcycle User Reviews - 2008 Thoroughbred Stallion

 This is a review of the 2008 Thoroughbred Stallion trike.
-It's based on a demo ride I recently took at Americade 2008.
-The Stallion is made by Thoroughbred Motorsports whose parent company is Motor Trike .
+It's based on a demo ride I took at Americade 2008.
+The Stallion is made by Thoroughbred Motorsports whose parent company was Motor Trike .
 I currently own two Motor Trikes.
 I converted my 1998 Gold Wing 1500 to a Motor Trike for my wife in late 1999.
 I then bought another Gold Wing for myself and converted it a Motor Trike in late 2000.
 My wife's trike currently has 53,000 miles and mine has 38,000 miles.

 After Motor Trike created the Stallion and formed a separate company to manufacture it, we saw it at the Americade rally several consecutive years.
 It was more of a prototype then.
 This year the Stallion was at Americade in force.
 A Stallion fleet was located at Roaring Brook Ranch (RBR) where most of the other demos took place.
 I decided to take a test ride and convinced my wife to go along and ride pillion.

 When we arrived at RBR for the demo, the Stallions were all lined up by the side of the exit road ready to go.
 They looked very sharp.
 From the back, they look like small cars but then there is that small roll bar just behind the pillion seat.

 It can be a bit of a struggle to get into the Stallion.
 Our guide was CEO, Jeff Vey, who gave us the tips necessary to easily get in and get seated.
 Seating is similar to that on a regular motorcycle, with the passenger seated directly behind the rider.